Anemone95/joana-mvn/README.md

 mvn clean install
 ```

-Now it only provide joana-core.
 To import it in maven, use the following xml:
 ```xml
 <dependency>
     <groupId>top.anemone.joana</groupId>